jacekcho/housecallpro-selenium/README.md

  ```

 ## Additional information
-- The screenshot and page source for the failed test are saved in the directory:: <br>
+- The screenshot and page source for the failed test are saved in the directory: <br>
   ```housecallpro-selenium/build/reports/tests```